atomone-hub/genesis/README.md

 Gno.land will be a hub for GnoVM based smart contracts.
 It may benefit from ICS1.5 in the future, but we will first offer GnoVM scaling on the AtomOne ICS economic zone.
-Gno.land will not connect to Gaia except indirectly through atomone, or its minimal successor.
+Gno.land will not connect to Gaia except indirectly through AtomOne, or its minimal successor.

 ## AtomOne & Tendermint2

-NewTendermint, LLC will lead Tendermint2 development, and AIB, Inc will contribute by building its own engineering team within AIB, Inc that will transition into long term co-maintainers of atomone, and co-members of gno.land.
+NewTendermint, LLC will lead Tendermint2 development, and AIB, Inc will contribute by building its own engineering team within AIB, Inc that will transition into long term co-maintainers of AtomOne, and co-members of gno.land.

 AtomOne is a collaborative project that includes many members including AIB Inc and NewTendermint, LLC.
-Any rights to the brand of AtomOne that NewTendermint might have (or not have) is donated to the sovereignty of the atomone hub, or managed by AIB Inc on behalf of the hub.
+Any rights to the brand of AtomOne that NewTendermint might have (or not have) is donated to the sovereignty of the AtomOne hub, or managed by AIB Inc on behalf of the hub.

 ----------------------------------------